Gut Bites MD

 The Gut Microbiome – A Community Within You Can’t Live Without

-Christopher Damman, University of Washington The age-old adage “you are what you eat” holds profound truth.
+Christopher Damman, Associate Professor of Gastroenterology, School of Medicine, University of Washington.
+Editor-in-Chief of Gut Bites MD.
+The age-old adage “you are what you eat” holds profound truth.
 Nearly every molecule in your body is absorbed from what you eat and drink.
 Your food choices are directly linked to your physical, emotional and social health.
-And scientists are learning that your gut health and the microbial communities…
+And scientists are…

 August 12, 2023